jankrepl/deepdow/docs/source/data_loading.rst

 - :code:`asset_names` - list of length :code:`n_assets` representing asset names
 - :code:`indicators` - list of length :code:`n_channels` representing channel / indicator names

-Note that in our example :code:`n_samples = n_timesteps - lookback - horizon - gap + 1` since there are no missing
+Note that in our example :code:`n_samples = n_timesteps - lookback - horizon - gap + 1` since there is a single
-timestamps.
+missing day (`2016-01-18`) w.r.t. the default `B` frequency that is going to be forward filled.

 .. testcode::